freenowtech/spring-multirabbit/README.md

 ```

 ## Configuration Interactions
-This library enables the possibility of having multiple Rabbit servers, configured from the property
+This library enables the possibility of having multiple RabbitMQ brokers, configured from the property
 **spring.multirabbitmq**.
 However, for maximum compatibility, it does not change the default capacity of configuring a
 connection with the existent **spring.rabbitmq** property.

 Thus, it's important to understand how the application will behave when multiple configurations are provided:
-* Unlimited number of connections can be set, but the user must be aware of the implications of maintaining many
+* Unlimited number of connections can be set, but the user must be aware of the implications of maintaining them;
-connections;
-* The default connection **spring.rabbitmq** will always exist, even if not explicitly defined.
+* The default server **spring.rabbitmq** will always exist, even if not explicitly defined.
-  * **EXCEPT** when one connection under **spring.multirabbit** is set with **defaultConnection: true**.
+  * **EXCEPT** when one server under **spring.multirabbit** is set with **defaultConnection: true**.
 In this case,
   any configuration provided with the default **spring.rabbitmq** will be ignored.
-* It's not possible to have more than one connection under **spring.multirabbit** being set with **defaultConnection: true**.
+* It's not possible to have more than one connection under **spring.multirabbit** being set with **defaultConnection:
+true**.